cloud-gov/cg-site/content/docs/ops/runbook/rotating-kubernetes.md

 and redis.
 The Kubernetes bosh deployment and service broker are deployed from https://github.com/18F/cg-deploy-kubernetes.

-When rotating Kubernetes, you must open a scheduled maintenance window in Statuspage.
+When rotating Kubernetes, you must open a scheduled maintenance window.
 Use the **Maint - GovCloud - Experimental services disruption** _Scheduled Maintenance_ template.
 Schedule the window to last at least three hours in order to complete all the steps below when rotating secrets in Kubernetes.

 Lastly, get familiar with the [Troubleshooting Kubernetes]({{< relref "docs/ops/runbook/troubleshooting-kubernetes.md" >}}) runbook in case